 Can CBD Help Treat Opioid Addiction?

 In particular, CBD has been shown to aid in the reduction of drug-seeking behavior.
-Because CBD may provide relief for a cross-section of symptoms — like chronic pain, mood or anxiety disorders or other issues — that could lead people to using opioids, CBD may help people to manage pain their pain or other condition without getting them high or addicted.
+Because CBD may provide relief for a cross-section of symptoms — like chronic pain, mood or anxiety disorders or other issues — that could lead people to using opioids, CBD may help people to manage their pain or other conditions without getting them high or addicted.
 Because of CBD’s inflammation reduction, anti-anxiety properties and influence on neurotransmitters and neuroreceptors in the brain, CBD may be able to help fight addiction by addressing every stage in the opioid addiction cycle.
 Traditional treatment for opioid addiction often includes Opioid Replacement Therapy (ORT), which involves more opioids like suboxone.
 Suboxone may help wean the user off of stronger opioids, but it can be addictive in its own right and adds to the staggering statistics of opioid addiction in the United States.
 If we start with some of the reasons why a user might become a user, we find that CBD may help to prevent addiction before it starts.
 CBD may provide relief for many of the conditions that make people vulnerable to addiction in the first place: pain, insomnia and mood disorders.
 Experts have suggested that Americans can become addicted to opioids in usage periods as short as five days after events like an accident, surgery or even a dental operation.

 CBD Solutions to Opioid Addition